isomerpages/cpf-govbenefits/pages/GovCash.md

     <label for="accordion2">Withdrawal via GovCash</label>
     <div>
        <ol>
-				  <li class="Numbering" style="font-size:17px"><details><summary><b>How do I receive my cash benefit via GovCash?</b></summary><br>You can transfer your benefits to your PayNow-NRIC-linked bank account or make payments to merchants by scanning their PayNow or NETS QR code using the LifeSG app.<br><br> The LifeSG app can be downloaded from the Apple App store or Google Play Store. <br><Br>Alternatively, you can withdraw your cash payout at OCBC ATMs islandwide.
+				  <li class="Numbering" style="font-size:17px"><details><summary><b>How do I receive my cash benefit via GovCash?</b></summary><br>You can transfer your benefits to your PayNow-NRIC-linked bank account or make payments to merchants by scanning their PayNow or NETS QR code using the LifeSG app.<br><br> The LifeSG app can be downloaded from the Apple App store or Google Play Store. <br><Br>Alternatively, you can withdraw your cash benefit at OCBC ATMs islandwide.
 You just need to enter:<br><br>
 						a) Your unique 8-digit Payment Reference Number (PRN)<br>
 						b) Your NRIC number; and<br>
 						c)	pass the facial verification<br><br>